 \section{Abstract}

 Scalability presents a central platform challenge for the components of current quantum network implementations that can be addressed by microfabrication techniques.
-We demonstrate a proof-of-principle realization of a high-bandwidth quantum memory in a warm alkali atom ensemble in a MEMS vapor cell compatible with wafer-scale fabrication.
-By applying an external tesla-order magnetic field, we explore a novel ground-state memory scheme in the hyperfine Paschen-Back regime, where individual optical transitions can be addressed in a Doppler-broadened medium.
-Working on the $^{87}$Rb D$_2$ line, where deterministic quantum dot single-photon sources are available, we demonstrate bandwidth-matching with 100s of \si{\mega\hertz} broad light pulses keeping such sources in mind.
+We demonstrate a high-bandwidth optical memory using a warm alkali atom ensemble in a microfabricated vapor cell compatible with wafer-scale fabrication.
+By applying an external tesla-order magnetic field, we explore a novel ground-state quantum memory scheme in the hyperfine Paschen-Back regime, where individual optical transitions can be addressed in a Doppler-broadened medium.
+Working on the $^{87}$Rb D$_2$ line, where deterministic quantum dot single-photon sources are available, we demonstrate bandwidth-matching with hundreds of megahertz broad light pulses keeping such sources in mind.
 For a storage time of \SI{80}{\nano\second} we measure an end-to-end efficiency of $\eta_{e2e}^{\SI{80}{\nano\second}} = \SI{3.12\pm.17}{\percent}$, corresponding to an internal efficiency of $\eta_{\text{int}}^{\SI{0}{\nano\second}} = \SI{24\pm3}{\percent}$, while achieving a signal-to-noise ratio of $\text{SNR} = \num{7.9\pm.8}$ with coherent pulses at the single-photon level.